BolverBlitz/CoronaDE_Telegrambot/README.md

 `npm i telebot`

-Enter Telegram Bottoken in secret.json you also may wannt to chance Kanal ID in the code.
+Enter Telegram Bot Token in secret.json you also may want to chance Kanal ID in the code.

 `node Coronabot.js`